 model building approach.

 1. An umbrella manufacturer faces highly seasonal demand due to local climate conditions.
-To serve its seasonal demand pattern, the manufacturer can follow a production or inventory “smoothing” policy.
+To serve its seasonal demand pattern, the manufacturer can follow a either a production or inventory “smoothing” policy.
 There are cost trade-offs to consider in determining which policy to follow.
 With production smoothing, the firm minimizes production costs by relying on permanent workers to produce at average demand per month.
 Inventory builds during slack demand periods and then reduces during peak periods.
 With inventory smoothing, the firm varies production per month by hiring temporary workers and using overtime during peak demand periods.
 Inventory levels and related carrying costs are reduced but personnel-related costs increase from hiring workers and use of overtime hours.
 The company has forecasted sales per month for the next year and desires staffing levels for permanent and temporary workers and a mix of regular and overtime hours from each that minimizes total production and inventory carrying costs.